KYTHERA Biopharmaceuticals, Inc. Announces Positive Interim Results from Open-Label Study of ATX-101

 - 96 percent of patients had unchanged or improved skin laxity based on the clinician rated Submental Skin Laxity Grading Scale (SMSLG)

-These results are based on a multicenter, 12-month, open-label, Phase IIIb study conducted at 21 sites across the U.S., evaluating 165 adults who received injections of ATX-101 for up to six treatments at four-week intervals.
+These results are based on a multicenter, 12-month, open-label Phase IIIb study conducted at 21 sites across the United States, evaluating 165 adults who received injections of ATX-101 for up to six treatments at four-week intervals.
 Patients received ATX-101 (2 mg/cm2) by subcutaneous microinjections directly into their SMF, and were evaluated three months after their last treatment.
 The study population includes females (77.6 percent) and males (22.4 percent) with a mean age of 47, who report at least moderate SMF and dissatisfaction with the appearance of their chin.
-All Fitzpatrick Skin Types are represented.
+All Fitzpatrick Skin Types, an industry standard scale to categorize skin tone, are represented.

 About KYTHERA Biopharmaceuticals, Inc.